Building children’s vocabulary in the early years is crucial as it impacts on their social and emotional development and all areas of learning.

 - Encourage the children to create a collage of leaves or to create leaf prints – paint the back of the leaves, as the veins are more defined, press the painted leaves onto paper and then peel off.

-Early Soundplay stories, such as Clarabelle’s Scarf, are designed to support vocabulary development and the Bundles provide props, guidance and activities to give the children plenty of opportunities to hear and use new words.
+Early Soundplay stories, such as Clarabelle’s Scarf, are designed to support vocabulary development and the Clarabelle’s Scarf Bumper Story Bundles provide wooden animals, props, guidance, language activities and an MP3 audiobook to give the children plenty of opportunities to hear and use new words.